April 8, 2025 - Updated bandwidth addon pricing with new pricing options for 750GB, 1TB, 1.5TB, 2TB and 2.5TB addons

 As your website grows, you might need to expand beyond your plan's basic limits.
 Webflow offers several types of expansions:

 Bandwidth expansion allows your website to handle increased traffic by providing additional data transfer capacity.
-Keep in mind this add-on is exclusively available with the Business site plan ($49/monthly base).
+Keep in mind this add-on is exclusively available with the Business site plan ($49/mo billed monthly or $39/mo billed annually base).

 To understand if you need more bandwidth, use this simple calculation:Average page size × Monthly visitors = Required bandwidth